Cross-Category Functional Grasp Transfer: METHOD

-\textit{Grasp type similarity.} Shape and layout similarities are derived from an object-centric perspective to establish cross-category associations among objects.
-To further explore information applicable for cross-category grasp transfer, we analyze human-centric grasp types to group object categories.
+\textit{Grasp type similarity.} Shape and layout similarities establish cross-category associations from an object-centric perspective.
+Additionally, associations across categories can also be constructed based on human-centric grasp types.
 The human hand has a high degree of freedom, but it is redundant for grasping daily objects.
-This has led to many studies on the classification of grasp types, such as the commonly used 33 types of grasp taxonomy~\cite{feix2015grasp}.
-However, the current classification of grasp is mainly focused on static grasp, rather than the functional grasp of dynamic manipulation, such as the ``drill'' grasp type in Fig.~\ref{fig_pose} that cannot be classified into the 33 grasp types~\cite{feix2015grasp}.
-Considering that there is currently no taxonomy for functional grasp of dynamic manipulation, this work proposes the following classification criteria (taxonomy).
-Firstly, according to the type of opposition~\cite{iberall1997human}, functional grasps can be initially classified into three types: 1) palm opposition, wherein an object is grasped stably through the opposition between the palm and fingers, as illustrated in Fig.~\ref{fig_pose}(a); 2) pad opposition, formed by two finger pads opposing each other (Fig.~\ref{fig_pose}(b)); 3) side opposition, where the finger side is involved in the opposition, as illustrated by the pinching action in Fig.~\ref{fig_pose}(c), which is accomplished by the upper side of the index finger and the thumb pad.
-Secondly, each opposition type can be further subdivided according to the finger movements.
-For instance, in the palm oppositions shown in Fig.~\ref{fig_pose}(a), the five fingers gripping the `electric shaver' (column 2) can be divided into 2 groups where the thumb manipulates the switch independently of the other four fingers and the remaining four fingers grip the handle.
+This has led to many studies on grasp type classification, such as the commonly used 33 grasp types~\cite{feix2015grasp}.
+However, these classifications mainly focus on static grasp rather than the functional grasp required for dynamic manipulation, such as the ``drill'' grasp type in Fig.~\ref{fig_pose} that cannot be classified into the 33 grasp types~\cite{feix2015grasp}.
+Considering that there is currently no taxonomy for functional grasps, we propose the following classification criteria.
+First, according to the type of opposition~\cite{iberall1997human}, functional grasps can be initially classified into three types: 1) palm opposition, wherein an object is grasped stably through the opposition between the palm and fingers (Fig.~\ref{fig_pose}(a)); 2) pad opposition, formed by two finger pads opposing each other (Fig.~\ref{fig_pose}(b)); 3) side opposition, where the finger side is involved, as in the pinching action shown in Fig.~\ref{fig_pose}(c) with the upper side of the index finger and the thumb pad.
+Second, each opposition type can be further subdivided according to finger movements.
+For instance, in the palm opposition examples in Fig.~\ref{fig_pose}(a), the five fingers gripping the `electric shaver' (column 2) can be divided into 2 groups: the thumb, which manipulates the switch, and the remaining four fingers that grip the handle.
 Similarly, the `drill' type (column 4) can be divided into three finger groups: the thumb, the index finger, and the remaining three fingers.
-Moreover, the number of finger grouping of ``lotion pump'' type (column 5) is the same as ``drill'' type, but their index finger moves in different directions.
-Utilizing the aforementioned classification method, we subdivide the functional grasps of 51 categories of tool objects into 9 types, each showed with two representative object.
+Moreover, while the ``lotion pump'' type (column 5) has the same finger grouping as the ``drill'' type, the index finger moves in different directions, resulting in different groupings.